-Conventional, primary total hip replacement is a durable operation in the majority of patients.
-A hip replacement is a mechanical device with parts, most commonly referred to as a “ball and socket,” that are assembled before and during the operation.
-After surgery, this ball-and-socket prosthesis restores movement in the hip throughout the life-span of the prosthesis (Figure 1).
+Total hip replacement is a durable operation for the majority of people who have this surgery.
+A hip replacement is an implanted mechanical device with components – most commonly referred to as a “ball and socket” – that are assembled before and during the operation.
+After surgery, the ball-and-socket prosthesis (implant) restores movement in the hip throughout the life-span of the prosthesis.

-As with any other mechanical device, a total hip replacement can be subject to various forms of mechanical or biological failure.
-Such a failure may require a reoperation of the hip replacement to address the cause of failure and its consequences.
-A reoperation of a total hip replacement is called a revision.
+However, as with any other mechanical device, a total hip replacement prosthesis can be subject to various forms of mechanical or biological failure.
+Such a failure may require a reoperation of the original hip replacement to address the cause of failure and its consequences.
+A reoperation of a total hip replacement is called a revision hip replacement or hip revision.

 The majority of elderly patients who receive a hip replacement retain the prosthesis for 15 to 20 years, and sometimes for life.
 However, some patients may need one or more revisions of a hip replacement, particularly if the initial hip replacement surgery is performed at a young age and the patient chooses to have a very active physical lifestyle.

 Preoperative investigations of patients who will undergo revision surgery are more extensive than those for patients who will undergo a primary surgery.
-Often times, special radiographic (X-ray) projections, CT scan, or MRI imaging of the hip may be necessary to determine position and fixation of the replacement parts (components), and to determine precisely the extent of bone loss around a failed implant.
+Often, special radiographic (X-ray) projections, CT scan, MRI or EOS imaging of the hip may be necessary to determine position and fixation of the replacement parts (components), and to determine precisely the extent of bone loss around a failed implant.
 A preoperative aspiration (fluid sample) and/or special blood work may be needed if the surgeon suspects an infection in the failed hip.
+(Find hip revision surgeons at HSS to suit your specific condition, location and insurance.)